Vulnerability Management Chaining: An Integrated Framework for Efficient Cybersecurity Risk Prioritization: Introduction

 \subsection{Paper Organization}

 The remainder of this paper is structured as follows.
-Section~\ref{sec:background} provides detailed background on existing vulnerability management approaches and establishes the theoretical foundation for our integrated methodology.
-Section~\ref{sec:methodology} presents our Vulnerability Management Chaining framework, including the decision tree design and implementation considerations.
-Section~\ref{sec:evaluation} describes our experimental methodology and presents comprehensive evaluation results.
-Section~\ref{sec:discussion} discusses the implications of our findings, limitations of the current approach, and directions for future work.
-Section~\ref{sec:conclusion} concludes with a summary of contributions and their broader significance for the cybersecurity community.
+Section~\ref{sec:background} provides background on vulnerability management systems and reviews related work.
+Section~\ref{sec:framework} presents our Vulnerability Management Chaining framework design and implementation details.
+Section~\ref{sec:methodology} describes our experimental methodology including data collection and evaluation metrics.
+Section~\ref{sec:results} presents comprehensive evaluation results comparing our approach with existing methods.
+Section~\ref{sec:discussion} discusses implications, limitations, and future research directions.
+Section~\ref{sec:conclusion} concludes with key findings and practical recommendations.